 We keep our textile waste in good hands by repurposing it, recycling it, and passing it along.

 We use some of our scraps ourselves, and others are donated to local Austin organizations for reuse.
 We have diverted 100% of our textile waste from landfill since the launch of the MBS Zero Waste Initiative in 2016.

-Our all-woman team cuts, sews, and ships every garment from our home base in Austin.
+Our small team of 12 cuts, sews, and ships every garment from our home base in Austin.

 Our team members are paid a living wage in U.S. currency under U.S. labor standards.
 Our localized production model minimizes shipping emissions; once our fabric arrives at our production space, it doesn’t travel out of Austin again until it ships to you.

 Orders are mailed to your door in packaging made from 100% recycled content.